Bhagya Vastu | Premium Astrology & Vastu Consultation

 Building a toilet in the northeast corner of the home.
 This zone should remain pure and light, while toilets represent waste removal.
 Correction requires complete demolition and reconstruction of plumbing lines.

-Placing the staircase in the building's geometric center.
+Placing the staircase in the building's geometric centre.
 This disrupts the Brahmastan and forces awkward room layouts.
 Correction involves structural modification that compromises building stability.

 Installing a main entrance door that's disproportionately small for the home.
 This restricts energy entry and creates practical moving difficulties.
 Enlarging requires breaking the lintel and rebuilding the wall section.